 Cleaning Pellet and Wood Smokers

 This is the hassle part when owning whether a pellet smoker or a wood smoker.
-Compared to some appliances powered by electricity or gas, wood and pellet smokers require more cleanup.
+Compared to some appliances powered by electricity or propane gas, wood and electric pellet smokers require more cleanup.

-Not to be overwhelmed, cleaning a pellet and a wood smoker does not take a lot of time and effort as they can be easily cleaned with the proper tools.
+Not to be overwhelmed, cleaning an electric pellet or wood smoker does not take a lot of time and effort as they can be easily cleaned with the proper tools.

 So first, prepare yourself for the mess.
 Get the proper attires such as an apron and gloves that will protect you from both the dirt and the heat that might still be in the smokers.